Railroad chapel car

-As Americans moved west aided by the railroads, some Christian religious denominations saw an opportunity to expand to those living in such areas.
-The Baptist, Episcopal and Roman Catholic faiths used specially fitted railroad cars called Chapel cars to provide religious services and information from the 1890s to the 1930s.
-The cars served as both a place for religious services as well as living quarters for the missionary pastors.
-The fronts of the cars were designed to act as "churches on wheels" with altars, pews, and in some cases, stained glass windows.
+A railroad chapel car is a mobile railroad car used to provide religious services and information.
+The car also serves as living quarters for the pastor.
+The front of the car is designed to act as a "church on wheels" with an altar, pew, and in some cases, stained glass windows.

 The concept of chapel car

 William David Walker was appointed Episcopal Bishop of North Dakota in 1883 and was faced with overseeing an enormous territory with few settlers and the fact that Western towns often were born or died as a result of the fortunes of those living in them.
 The discovery of gold or silver could mean that a town would spring up almost overnight as others sought to become part of the newly found riches; merchants established businesses to cater to those connected with the mining.
 Conversely, the news that the ore vein was spent meant people would move on to the next opportunity, merchants needed to close their doors due to lack of business, and the town was in danger of becoming deserted.
 With this volatile situation, if money could be donated to establish a church in a town, there was no guarantee there would continue to be enough people and donations to sustain it.

 After an 1889 tour of Siberia and visiting the chapel cars of the Trans-Siberian Railway, Walker had the idea of building a railroad chapel car that could travel through his diocese to conduct services and other business of the church.
 He thought that while most non-mobile churches would not survive if built, a traveling church car would be able to accomplish similar tasks and would be sustainable.
 Walker took his idea to those in the East with a plea for contributions to build this type of railroad car.
 The Episcopal Church was inspired by Walker's concept and held many fund-raising events for the chapel car throughout their Eastern dioceses.
 He also received a large donation for this purpose from Cornelius Vanderbilt, himself the president of the New York Central Railroad.
 When Walker had raised $3,000, he was ready to build his chapel car and ordered it from Chicago's Pullman Company, naming it The Church of the Advent—The Cathedral Car of North Dakota.